aseemsavio/Biblia-Sacra-Vulgata/documentation/api-docs/api-doc-v1.0.0.md

   {
     "chapter": 116,
     "verse": 1,
-    "textEn": "Alleluia.
+    "text": "Alleluia.
 All nations, praise the Lord.
-All peoples, praise him.", "textLa": "Alleluia.
-Laudate Dominum omnes Gentes: laudate eum omnes populi:"
+All peoples, praise him."
   },
   {
     "chapter": 116,
     "verse": 2,
-    "textEn": "For his mercy has been confirmed over us.
-And the truth of the Lord remains for all eternity.", "textLa": "Quoniam confirmata est super nos misericordia eius: et veritas Domini manet in æternum."
+    "text": "For his mercy has been confirmed over us.
+And the truth of the Lord remains for all eternity."
   }
 ]
 ```